-So you want to visit Akureyri in June, July or August.
+So you want to visit Akureyri in the North of Iceland.
 Well, let me share my time in Akureyri with you, but first, maybe, you want to know a bit more about this small city of just 19,000 citizens.
 This jewel of the north is on magical Eyjafjörður (The Island Fjord) surrounded by mountains.
 It really is a crazily amazing place: arty, lively and with spectacular nature all around.

 Mount Súlur rises south-west of the town, a great hiking trail which will take you to Súlar’s two peaks at 1210 m.
 Hiking the trail will give you around six hours in majestic mountain scenery.